oroinc/documentation/user/back-office/activities/contact-requests/index.rst

 Add the code for the form to your website, as described in the :ref:`Embedded Forms guide <admin-embedded-forms>` topic.
 Every time a customer completes the form, the information is automatically synced to your Oro application.

 .. note::  Use the *Contact Request form* type for your website.
-Other contact request types can be developed in the course of integration, according to your specific business needs.
+Other contact request types can be developed in the course of integration according to your specific business needs.

 View and Manage Contact Requests
 --------------------------------